Inference In High-dimensional Single-Index Models Under Symmetric Designs: Introduction and Background

 \section{Introduction and Background}

-The single-index model has been the subject of extensive investigation in both the statistics and econometric literatures over the last few decades.
-Its utility lies in that it generalizes the linear model to scenarios where the regression function $E(Y|X)$ is not necessarily linear in the covariates; rather it is connected to the covariates by an unknown transformation of $X^T \tau_0$, $\tau_0$ being the regression co-efficients, i.e. $E(Y|X) = G_0(X^T \tau_0)$.
-While allowing broad generality in the structure of the mean response, the single-index model also circumvents the curse of dimensionality by modeling the mean response in terms of a low-dimensional functional of $X$.
-An excellent review of single-index models appears, for example, in \citep{horowitz2009semiparametric}.
+The single-index model (SIM) has been the subject of extensive investigation in both the statistics and econometrics literatures over the last few decades.
+It generalizes the linear model to scenarios where the regression function $\E[y \mid x]$ is not necessarily linear in the covariates but depends on them through an unknown transformation of $\langle x, \tau \rangle$, where $\tau$ is the vector of regression co-efficients: $\E[y \mid x] = g(\langle x, \tau \rangle)$.
+While allowing broad generality in the structure of the mean response, the single-index model also circumvents the curse of dimensionality by modeling the mean response in terms of a low-dimensional functional of $x$.
+This precludes the need for fitting high-dimensional nonparametric models.
+An excellent review of single-index models appears, for example, in the work of \cite{horowitz2009semiparametric}.

-It is well-known that the parameter $\tau_0$ is in general unidentifiable in the single-index model, since any scaling of $\tau_0$ can always be absorbed into the function $G$, and therefore, some identifiability constraints are imposed for statistical estimation and inference, with the most popular choice being to set $\|\tau\|= 1$.
-General schemes of estimation of the parameter of interest, $\tau_0$, involve optimizing an appropriate loss function (likelihood/pseudo-likelihood/least squares) in $(\tau, G)$ (generic parameter values) by alternately updating estimates of $\tau$ and $G$ \citep{carroll1997generalized}, or devising a profile estimating equation for $\tau$ that involves some estimate of $G$ computed under the assumption that the true parameter is indeed $\tau$: see, e.g. the WNLS estimator in Section 2.5 of \citep{horowitz2009semiparametric}.
-In any case, the estimation of $G$ figures critically in most estimation schemes.
-Inference on $\tau_0$ requires appropriate regularity assumptions on $G$, typically involving smoothness constraints, and while $G$ is only estimable at rate slower than $\sqrt{n}$, $\tau_0$ possesses $\sqrt{n}$ consistent asymptotically normal and efficient estimates, under certain regularity conditions.
+It is well-known that the parameter $\tau$ is, in general, unidentifiable in the single-index model, since any scaling of $\tau$ can always be absorbed into the function $g$.
+Therefore, some identifiability constraints are imposed for statistical estimation and inference, a popular choice being to set $\|\tau\|= 1$ and $\tau_1 \geq 0$.
+General schemes for estimating $\tau$ involve optimizing an appropriate loss function (likelihood/pseudo-likelihood/least squares) in $(\underline \tau, \underline g)$ (generic parameter values) by alternately updating estimates of $\underline \tau$ and $\underline g$ \citep{carroll1997generalized}, or through a profile likelihood approach: see, e.g. the WNLS estimator in Section 2.5 of the work of \cite{horowitz2009semiparametric}.
+In any case, the estimation of $g$ figures critically in most estimation schemes.
+Inference on $\tau$ requires appropriate regularity assumptions on $g$, typically involving smoothness constraints, and while $g$ is only estimable at rate slower than $\sqrt{n}$, the parameter $\tau$ possesses $\sqrt{n}$-consistent asymptotically normal and efficient estimates, under certain regularity conditions.